Jschnizer/Senior-Design/code/User Documentation.md

 1. Navigate to model/server
 2. Run *python server.py*

 # Application Running
+1. When you run *npm start*, it will launch the application.
+Otherwise, by default, it will run on port 3000 (while it is still in development) so you can navigate to [localhost:3000](http://localhost:3000) to access the app
-1. Log into the application with the credentials associated with the email that was entered in the spotify developer console
+2. Log into the application with the credentials associated with the email that was entered in the spotify developer console
-2. Upon logging in, select various contextual inputs for song filtering *Note this functionality is currently not working and in development.
+3. Upon logging in, select various contextual inputs for song filtering *Note this functionality is currently not working and in development.
-3. Select "Get My Tracks" at the top of the page, and a swipable card field will appear populated with song recommendations based on spotify listening data.
+4. Select "Get My Tracks" at the top of the page, and a swipable card field will appear populated with song recommendations based on spotify listening data.
 Swipe this card to begin adding songs to a playlist. *Note this functionality is currently not working and in development.
 Songs may be swiped and are added to a list to simulate playlist building currently.

 # SoundScape Home Page
 1. Top Bar Buttons for Navigation and Testing